-Expungement Lawyer Houston – Texans with a criminal record worry about the far reaching effect it has on their lives.
-Fortunately, there is a way under Texas state law that allow people to have all the records relating to their arrest and criminal charges destroyed under Texas state law.
-This legal process is called expunction in Texas courts.
-The results of an expungement for criminal offenses from one’s record provides an opportunity for that individual to leave his or her mistakes in the past.
+Expungement Lawyer Houston – Texans with a criminal record worry about the far-reaching effect it has on their lives.
+Fortunately, there is a way under Texas state law that allows people to have all the records held by law enforcement related to their arrest and criminal charges destroyed.
+This legal process is called an expunction in Texas courts.
+The results of an expungement for criminal offenses from someone’s record provides an opportunity for that individual to leave their false or mistaken arrest in the past.

-There are various ways a criminal case can be resolved that make records of the matter eligible for expunction in some instances.
-An arrest and charges must result in a dismissal, an acquittal at trial, or the successful completion of deferred disposition for certain types of charges.
+There are various ways a criminal case can be resolved that make records of the arrest and prosecution of the matter eligible for expunction.
+An arrest and charges must result in a dismissal, a Not Guilty verdict at trial, or the successful completion of a pre-trial diversion program.
 If convicted of an offense, the only way to get the records expunged involves either a pardon or the case being overturned on appeal.
 The Texas Code of Criminal Procedure sets out the specific conditions that must be met to become eligible.
-In some instances, satisfying the conditions depends on the nature and seriousness of the crime.

 An individual seeking to clear his or her record in some situations has to wait for a minimum period of time before filing a lawsuit for an expunction.
 If a person is arrested by law enforcement, but the prosecutor’s office does not accept charges, or accepts charges and later dismisses them, the records of the arrest are eligible for expunction after the following time periods:

 * 1 year for Class A and B misdemeanors

 The details of applying for one of these “waiting period” expunctions can be complicated and confusing.